Collatz conjecture: Empirical data

 These numbers are the lowest ones with the indicated step count, but not necessarily the only ones below the given limit.
 As an example, 9780657631 has 1132 steps, as does 9780657630.

-The starting values having the smallest total stopping time with respect to their number of digits (in base 2) are the powers of two since 2^{n} is halved n times to reach 1, and is never increased.
+The starting values having the smallest total stopping time with respect to their number of digits (in base 2) are the powers of two, since 2^{n} is halved n times to reach 1, and it is never increased.

 Visualizations

 Supporting arguments

 Although the conjecture has not been proven, most mathematicians who have looked into the problem think the conjecture is true because experimental evidence and heuristic arguments support it.